srobinson/a11y-tutorials/src/validation/index.md

 </div>
 ```

 Screen readers typically identify any fields that either have `aria-invalid="true"`, or `aria-required="true"` but are empty, as "invalid" or "invalid data".
-When `aria-invalid="true"` is applied to the focused field, most screen readers will (re)announce the field, including it's newly invalid state and newly populated error message (associated to the field with `aria-describedby`).
+When `aria-invalid="true"` is applied to the focused field, most screen readers will (re)announce the field, including its newly invalid state and newly populated error message (associated to the field with `aria-describedby`).

 ### Submission